C0deWiser/polyglot/readme.md

 Gettext may split strings by categories, described by php constants `LC_MESSAGES`, `LC_MONETARY`, `LC_TIME` and so on.

-By default, Polyglot stores collected strings in `messages` text domain and `LC_MESSAGES`category.
+By default, Gettext stores collected strings in `messages` text domain and `LC_MESSAGES`category.

-So, if you have configured Polyglot mode to `translator`, after you run `polyglot:collect` Artisan command, your application's `resourse/lang` folder may look like:
+So, if you enable Polyglot, after you run `polyglot:collect` Artisan command, your application's `resourse/lang` folder may look like:

     resources/
       lang/